 As I said before, the original reason for disliking vertical videos was problems with playback.
 Let’s also keep in mind that most people are not watching phone-recorded, widescreen YouTube videos in full screen.
 It should become immediately clear who is to blame for vertical videos: YouTube!
 Not the person who created the vertical video!

-Finally, the one place that vertical videos should play correctly is on mobile devices.
+The one place that vertical videos should play correctly is on mobile devices.
 I watch an incredible amount of YouTube from my phone; probably more than I watch from my computer.
 Yet, Google continues to play stupid with their vertical video playback.
 Instead of simply switching the variables in the YouTube app for full-screen and windowed playback, they instead jam the vertical video into the tiniest little box.